top of page

 Brands are being redefined by their communities and no longer is the question "if" you invest in community but "how" do you invest in community.
 I will help you get to value as fast as possible.

 In Before The Lock is a podcast from me and Brian Oblinger about community, customer experience, and leadership at scale.
-Listen and subscribe!
+Listen and subscribe on

 Podcast